Chocolate: Should I or Shouldn’t I?

 © Betty Shepherd

 If you need a boost in the afternoon, you might want to consider a cup of green tea and 1-1½ ounces of dark chocolate instead of drinking coffee again.
-Instead of eating just chocolate, you could also have a couple strawberries dipped in dark chocolate with your tea.
-This is a delicious treat that combines the health benefits of green tea, berries and dark chocolate.
+Rather than eating just chocolate, you could also have a couple of strawberries dipped in dark chocolate with your tea.
+This is a delicious treat that combines the health benefits of green tea, berries, and dark chocolate.

 Storage and Shopping Tips